-“We did not try on our own to calculate our EFC but we did this online video with company called[name ommitted for privacy] then we “won” a personal call consultation where the rep. showed us via laptop showing at least 2 scenarios of what our EFC would be going with our current financial numbers from 2011 tax returns and then what the EFC would be if we went with them (at a cost of $4200) to lower it with them saying they could lower our EFC by almost $10,00.”
+“We did not try on our own to calculate our EFC but we did this online video with company called[name omitted for privacy] then we “won” a personal call consultation where the rep. showed us via laptop showing at least 2 scenarios of what our EFC would be going with our current financial numbers from 2012 tax returns and then what the EFC would be if we went with them (at a cost of $4200) to lower it with them saying they could lower our EFC by almost $10,000.”

-Would you spend $4,200 to get a return of $10,000?
+[Strategy Alert]: Would you spend $4,200 to get a return of $10,000?
 Sure you would as fast as you could.
 The problem is that even though you lower your EFC by $10,000 there is no guarantee that will translate into $10,000 of financial aid (remember “loans are usually part of the offer package) and most schools do not meet 100% of your financial need (EFC less total cost of attendance).

 She made a great decision, you see, I’ll give you the facts and never promise what a school might decide to award you.
 Our Financial Aid Appeal Letter Page receives thousands of visitors so we do many appeal letters, I never estimate what a financial aid office will decide.
 Jim Kuhner – Coach for College

 Personalized Family EFC Financial Aid Reporting